Southington Township, Trumbull County, Ohio: Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
-Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
+Vacancies in the fiscal officer ship or on the board of trustees are filled by the remaining trustees.

-Public services
+Education

 Students in Southington attend Southington Local Schools.
 It comprises Southington Elementary School, Southington Middle School, and Chalker High School.
 The elementary, middle, and high schools are all on the same campus.
+High school students are permitted to attend Trumbull Career and Technical Center as an alternative to their home school.